Last Updated: October 24, 2022

 There's no need to give a long notice unless you think that's all that will be needed to get owners to lease up their space.

-Commercial real estate has its own customs, but a city that wants to energize a tired downtown or prevent one from deteriorating has to take aggressive action.
+Commercial real estate has its own customs, sometimes supported by state law or at least case law.
+But a city that wants to energize a tired downtown or prevent one from deteriorating has to take aggressive action.
 Because of the custom of building owners constructing leasehold improvements for lessees, commercial building owners are seeking fairly long-term tenants, five to ten years.

 Instead, why not follow the example of pop-up businesses and pop-up restaurants happening across the country?
 Even art galleries are samples of space that change "tenants," if you will, frequently.

 So we're asking that you activate your community of talented young people, working especially through any colleges and universities in your town.
+You also might have a population of new immigrants.
 Try to interest them in setting up micro-businesses in the vacant spaces.
-They can pool their resources and find some vintage clothing or their childhood memorabilia to sell.
+Students can pool their resources and find some vintage clothing or their childhood memorabilia to sell.
+Immigrants may be able to make and sell food products or crafts.

-Maybe they can bake cookies or cupcakes.
+Maybe either group can bake cookies or cupcakes.
 I know, there are many health department rules, and all of them have a good rationale.
 However, there must be a former restaurant or two that you're trying to fill.
 Instead of a sit-down situation, we're simply talking about a carryout place.

 What cannot be filled otherwise should be given over to artists